 With complex cyber attacks on the rise and leak after leak of data making the headlines, you’ll want to ensure that your product is undergoing rigorous security testing.
 Even if you have the best functional testing team available, your product is still vulnerable unless it is tested by security experts.
-Additionally, your onsite team may not have the necessary support (bandwidth, tools, latest methodologies and best practices) to provide adequate security testing.
-Learn more about security testing in our previous QALounge blog post, The Vital Role of Security Testing in Healthcare Applications.
+Additionally, your onsite team may not have the necessary support (bandwidth, tools, latest methodologies, and best practices) to provide adequate security testing.

 When you’ve been a part of the software development lifecycle from the very start, certain unconscious biases can form.
 This clouded vision may prevent your onsite team from noticing bugs that will be experienced by your end user.
 A dedicated team of outsourced usability engineers approach your product’s UI with fresh eyes, giving them the perspective they need to find and correct issues relating to user experience.